Carmenprz/highlighted-videos-app/README.md

 ## About

-React application for display videos.
+React application to display videos.
 This is a project created in order to learn ReactJS.

 ### Features